gamemanual0/gm0/source/docs/common-mechanisms/arms.rst

 Disadvantages
 -------------

-- Arms require an insane amount of torque, and in order to do so, teams must purchase high-torque gearboxes, such as `UltraPlanetary gearbox from REV <https://www.revrobotics.com/rev-41-1600/>`_, or the more expensive VersaPlanetary (potentially Lite) and NeveRest Sport.
-One can also use the high gear ratio `goBILDA planetary gearbox motors <https://www.gobilda.com/yellow-jacket-planetary-gear-motors>`_.
+- Arms require a large amount of torque, and in order to do so, teams must purchase high-torque gearboxes, such as `UltraPlanetary gearbox from REV <https://www.revrobotics.com/rev-41-1600/>`_ or the high gear ratio `goBILDA planetary gearbox motors <https://www.gobilda.com/yellow-jacket-planetary-gear-motors>`_.

 - While single arms may be more simple, they cannot provide enough extension for most games.